 in medical imaging, radiation therapy, and interventional procedures.
 To be eligible

-for ARRT Sonography certification, via the primary pathway, candidates must complete an educational program accredited by an ARRT-recognized mechanism, meet ethics requirements, and pass the ARRT certification examination in sonography.
-To be eligible for ARRT Sonography certification via the post-primary pathway, candidates must meet ethics requirements, document clinical experience, and already hold ARRT registration in Radiography, Nuclear Medicine Technology (registration through NMTCB is also accepted), Radiation Therapy, or Magnetic Resonance Imaging.
+for ARRT Sonography certification and registration, via the primary pathway, candidates must complete an educational program accredited by an ARRT-recognized mechanism, meet ethics requirements, and pass the ARRT certification and registration examination in sonography.
+To be eligible for ARRT Sonography certification and registration via the post-primary pathway, candidates must meet ethics requirements, document clinical experience, and already hold ARRT certification and registration in Radiography, Nuclear Medicine Technology (registration through NMTCB is also accepted), Radiation Therapy, or Magnetic Resonance Imaging.
 Registration in sonography through ARDMS is also accepted.

-Annual renewal of registration is required to maintain the ARRT credential.
+Annual renewal of certification and registration is required to maintain the ARRT credential.

-Once certified in sonography, Registered Technologists (R.T.s) must complete 24
+Once certified and registered in sonography, Registered Technologists (R.T.s) must complete 24

-Category A or A+ continuing education (CE) credits each biennium — a two-year period
+Category A or A+ continuing education (CE) credits (16 credits of which must be sonography-related) each biennium — a two-year period

-that begins at the start of his or her birth month following initial certification.
+that begins at the start of his or her birth month following initial certification and registration.
 For example, an R.T. with an October birthday passes the Sonography exam in March; his or her biennium would begin the October following the exam.
 Any credits earned between March and October, before the biennium start date, would not count toward ARRT’s CE requirements.
-For more information, check out the Continuing Education Requirements for Renewal of Registration.
+For more information, check out the Continuing Education Requirements.

-Technologists already registered in a discipline who become certified in additional disciplines maintain their original CE reporting schedule based upon their initial certification.
+Technologists already certified and registered in a discipline who become certified and registered in additional disciplines maintain their original CE reporting schedule based upon their initial certification and registration.
 The continuing education requirement is 24 credits, regardless of the number of ARRT certificates held by a registrant.
-Technologists who become certified in sonography within a biennium meet the CE requirement for that biennium.
+Technologists who become certified and registered in sonography within a biennium meet the CE requirement for that biennium.

 Looking for CE credits?
 Check out

-In addition, any certifications earned in any category beginning January 1, 2011,
+In addition, any certifications and registrations earned in any category beginning January 1, 2011,

 are time limited to 10 years, at which time R.T.s will need to demonstrate continued